bluecocoon/courses/cs102/syllabus-and-calendar.md

 	1. Through developing a project in Classroom sessions (aka **Classroom Project**).
 	2. Followed by Lab sessions, where students (in teams/pairs) will practice by developing a separate project chosen by them (aka **Self Project**).

-###Course Sturcture
+###Course Structure
 ####Session 0: (offline session, 8-10 days before Session 1)
 - **Assignment**
-	- Students will be given a programming assignment 'Assignment-0' in structured programming language (i.e C).
-(The assignment will be such that which is quite dufficult to implement in C but would be relatively easy with OOPS)
+	- Students will be given a programming assignment 'Assignment-0' in structured programming language (i.e. C).
+(The assignment will be such that which is quite difficult to implement in C but would be relatively easy with OOPS)
-	- Need to submit in 4-6 days, i.e 4 days before Session 1.
+	- Need to submit in 4-6 days, i.e. 4 days before Session 1.
         - Review and revert with feedback on Assignment-0 with in 2 days to the students via email.

 ####Session 1: